Medical Marijuana

 Medical marijuana has many uses.
 It’s primarily recommended for managing chronic health conditions that cause pain, nausea, and other symptoms that significantly lower a person’s quality of life.

-Dr. Syed may prescribe medical marijuana for conditions such as:
+Dr. Syed may certify medical marijuana for conditions such as:

-Dr. Syed recommends the type of medical marijuana that’s best for you, depending on your condition.
+Dr. Syed can certify for medical marijuana , depending on your condition.
 Although everyone is different, most people can use their medical marijuana whenever they feel like the need to do so.

 Is medical marijuana safe?